Boris Johnson’s premiership further rocked by Sunak rebuke as two aides quit

 “You are a better man than many of your detractors will ever understand which is why it is so desperately sad that you let yourself down by making a scurrilous accusation against the Leader of the Opposition.”

-Mr Johnson, who once praised Ms Mirza as a “brilliant thinker” and listed her as one of the five women who had influenced and inspired him the most, said he was “sorry” to lose her.
+Mr Johnson, who once praised Ms Mirza as a “brilliant thinker” and listed her as one of the five women who had influenced and inspired him the most, denied his Savile smear was inappropriate.

-But, in an interview with Channel 5 News, Mr Johnson disagreed that his Savile smear was inappropriate.
+But he told Channel 5 News: “I’m sorry to lose Munira, she’s done an outstanding job, she’s been a wonderful colleague for a long time.”

 Tory MP Andrew Griffith was swiftly appointed to fill her role.

-Mr Doyle gave a resignation speech to staff in No 10 saying “recent weeks have taken a terrible toll on my family life” but he always intended to resign after two years in the role, according to the Daily Mail, who he used to work for.
+Mr Doyle gave a resignation speech to staff in No 10, saying “recent weeks have taken a terrible toll on my family life” but that he always intended to resign after two years in the role, according to the Daily Mail, who he used to work for.

 The former journalist reportedly attended at least two of the 12 events in Downing Street and wider Government that are under investigation by police.